Skip to main content

 • mission-driven “gov-adjacent” tech teams

 FedUp.work can help you search roles where government experience is treated as an advantage.
-Start with /jobs/category/security-clearance.
+Start with the in-app matching dashboard.

 4) Avoid common pitfalls